The species could be wiped out from the Mekong River by a new hydropower project, which also threatens to decimate fishing stocks

 Known as the 4,000 Islands, this stunning region also boasts the Khone Phapheng Waterfall, the largest cascades in Asia — a popular tourist draw along with the dolphins themselves.
 It’s here that the Mekong splits into multiple channels, and it is the largest of these, the Hou Sahong, which will be harnessed for the dam.

 The Mekong is second only to the Amazon for biodiversity, being home to more than 1,200 different fish species.
-Some 80 to 90 percent of these use the Hou Sahong route to travel upstream; hindering their progress could decimate the world’s largest inland fishery.
+Some 80% to 90% of these use the Hou Sahong route to travel upstream; hindering their progress could decimate the world’s largest inland fishery.

 Harnessing hydropower potential is a major policy plinth for Laos’ communist government, which boasts ambitious plans for up to 60 dams and intends to turn the landlocked nation into the “battery of Southeast Asia,” according to Industry and Commerce Minister Nam Viyaketh.
 “We can sell our energy to our neighbors,” he said during a 2010 interview.
 “Laos can be rich.”